Background pattern

 Introduction

-PACKAGE INSERT
+PACKAGE LEAFLET

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Amiriox 0.3 mg/ml Eye Drops Solution
+Amiriox 0.3 mg/ml eye drops, solution

 bimatoprost

-Read this package insert carefully before starting to use this medication, as it contains important information for you.
+Read the package leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-This medication does not contain preservatives.
+This medicine does not contain preservatives.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to usebimatoprost.
+Consult your doctor or pharmacist before starting to use bimatoprost.

 Consult your doctor or pharmacist if:

-• You have any respiratory problems
+• you have any respiratory problems

-• You have liver or kidney problems
+• you have liver or kidney problems

-• You have had cataract surgery in the past
+• you have had cataract surgery in the past

 Children and adolescents

-Other medications and Amiriox
+Other medicines and Amiriox

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Pregnancy,breastfeeding and fertility
+Pregnancy, breastfeeding and fertility

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Amiriox contains phosphates